Bugg-Bitter/Advance_Dorking-Google-Dorks-/README.md

 npm init
 ```

-after that keep pressing enter button to keep the default config ..
+After that keep pressing enter button to keep the default config ..

 # Step 2 :